OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 @snippet Samples/Tutorials/BasicTutorial2.cpp cameraposition
 The Ogre::SceneNode::lookAt method is very useful.
 It does exactly what it says.
 It rotates the SceneNode so that its line of sight focuses on the vector you give it.
 It makes the Camera "look at" the point.

-[//]: <> (TODO: add explanation about second arguemnt of lookAt method)
+[//]: <> (TODO: add explanation about second argument of lookAt method)

-The last thing we'll do (apart of attachning camera to a SceneNode) is set the near clipping distance to 5 units.
+The last thing we'll do (apart from attaching camera to a SceneNode) is set the near clipping distance to 5 units.
 This is the distance at which the Camera will no longer render any mesh.
 If you get very close to a mesh, this will sometimes cut the mesh and allow you to see inside of it.
 The alternative is filling the entire screen with a tiny, highly magnified piece of the mesh's texture.
 It's up to you what you want in your scene.
 For demonstration, we'll set it here.

 @snippet Samples/Tutorials/BasicTutorial2.cpp cameralaststep